raul23/chess-ai/README.rst

    One of these openings is choosen randomly by the AI to start its game.

+`:warning:`

  However, I left the search depth to 1 by default because at search depths greater than 2, the agent makes very poor decisions for very basic plays such as the king will kill a pawn even though it will place it in check.

-`:information_source:`

  I need to check the minimax implementation line by line to see where the problem lies so that it can be fixed and hence the agent will be able to offer a true challenge to its opponents.